 Lifespan/Longevity

-The age of mussels can be determined by looking at annual rings on the shell.
-However, no demographic data on this species has been recorded.
+Their age can be determined by looking at the annual rings on their shell.
+However, no demographic data has been recorded on this species, although members of family Unionidae generally have about a 10 year lifespan or more.
+(Haag, 2012; Winhold, 2004)

 Behavior

-Mussels in general are rather sedentary, although they may move in response to changing water levels and conditions.
-Although not thoroughly documented, the mussels may vertically migrate to release glochidia and spawn.
+In general, mussels are rather sedentary, although they may move in response to changing water levels and conditions.
+Although not thoroughly documented, mussels may vertically migrate to release glochidia and spawn.
 (Oesch, 1984)

 Communication and Perception